 Even experienced surfers aren’t immune to accidents and mishaps.
-You can never predict a wipeout, someone stealing your board or a natural disaster impacting your surfing holiday in Australia or overseas – this is where travel insurance comes in.
+You can never predict a wipeout, someone stealing your board or a natural disaster impacting your surfing holiday in Australia or overseas.
+Luckily, this is where travel insurance can come in.

 A comprehensive travel insurance policy may cover a range of water-based activities as standard or as an optional extra.
-Many insurance providers will cover surfing in their standard policies, although the level of travel insurance that covers surfing may differ between providers.
+Many insurance providers will cover surfing in their standard policies, although the level of cover will differ between providers and their plans.

 You’ll also need to be aware of any restrictions on this cover.
 For instance, some providers may only cover you if you go less than two nautical miles out to sea.